AlextheYounga/us-federal-code/usc/title-12-banks-and-banking/chapter-2-national-banks/subchapter-i-organization-and-general-provisions/sec-24a.md

 #### (4) Eligible debt ####

-The term “eligible debt” means unsecured long-term debt that—
+The term "eligible debt" means unsecured long-term debt that—

 (A) is not supported by any form of credit enhancement, including a guarantee or standby letter of credit; and